-Did you tour or play any shows with the band?
+Did you play any shows with the band?

 The Spoils of War never toured.
 Our gigs were centered around Champaign, Illinois and were always extravaganzas of volume and visuals.
 As a soloist I have immense experience touring throughout the world.
 Lucky lad.